enr/build-settings/README.md

-# ideal-winner
+# Build settings

-Java library template
+Java build settings.

-To get a Git project into your build:

 Add the JitPack repository to your build file